Breakfast enchiladas finished dish

 • Red peppers

 You can also try this recipe with Gran Luchito Tomatillo Enchilada Sauce for a different variation.
 Let us know which one you prefer!
-To complete your epic brunch feast, if you have time you could also make our recipes for Mexican Molletes or Chilaquiles to go alongside the enchiladas.
+To complete your delicious brunch, try making our recipes for Mexican Molletes or Chilaquiles.
+These dishes pair well with the enchiladas.

 • Prep time